-The Come and See programme encourages the children to think about their relationships and act responsibly.
-Children in all year groups have the opportunity to take on specific roles and leadership responsibilities within our school to develop their sense of community including helping with younger children at play times, Chaplaincy Team, library leaders, sports ambassadors and the school council.
+Our Religious Education programme encourages the children to think about their relationships and act responsibly.
+Children in all year groups have the opportunity to take on specific roles and leadership responsibilities within our school to develop their sense of community including helping with younger children at play times, Chaplaincy Team, library leaders, sports ambassadors, Laudato Si team and the school council.